bjornwein/vectrex-cart/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+### 3rd party components

+Jeroen Domburg's [multicart/multicart.asm] is licensed under GNU LGPL v3.
+See that file for more information.